How to Eat After Brushing Teeth: Tooth-Friendly Eating

 How To Eat After Brushing Teeth

-Eating right after brushing can negate the benefits of your oral hygiene routine.
+Eating too soon after brushing can reduce the benefits of fluoride and weaken your enamel.

 1. The Importance of Waiting After Brushing